KKShakya/Placements/wellnesys/readme.md

 6.  userModal for schema and then Auth.js as middleware to verify user is loogeed in.

-7. Run and test application using postman done;
+7. Run and test application using postman done